 The behavior of the equation is very interesting.
 Starting from a (relatively) uniform initial condition representing a fully mixed fluid, the CH equation predicts how the fluid will separate.
 As an analogue, think about how an oil-water emulsion can form, over time, large oil droplets as the small droplets coalesce (this may be an observation you have had in something as mundane as vinegar-and-oil salad dressing...)
-While the applications of the CH are most interesting in 2- and 3-dimensional systems, there

-Fig. 6.6 Solution to the Cahn-Hilliard Equation.
+While the applications of the CH are most interesting in 2- and 3-dimensional systems, there are 1-dimensional solutions also.
+As an example, Fig. 6.6 provides the time-space value of the indicator function for one such solution.